raphael-proust/OGL-SRD5/pages/15.creatures/default.md

 **Challenge** 2 (450 XP)

 ***Charge***.
-If the boar moves at least 20 feet straight toward a target and then hits it with a tusk attack on the same turn, the target takes an extra 7 (2d6) slashing damage.
+If the boar moves at least 6.0m straight toward a target and then hits it with a tusk attack on the same turn, the target takes an extra 7 (2d6) slashing damage.
 If the target is a creature, it must succeed on a DC 13 Strength saving throw or be knocked prone.

 ***Relentless (Recharges after a Short or Long Rest)***.
 If the boar takes 10 damage or less that would reduce it to 0 hit points, it is reduced to 1 hit point instead.

 ###### Actions

-***Tusk***. *Melee Weapon Attack:* +5 to hit, reach 5 ft., one target. *Hit:* 10 (2d6 + 3) slashing damage.
+***Tusk***. *Melee Weapon Attack:* +5 to hit, reach 1.5m, one target. *Hit:* 10 (2d6 + 3) slashing damage.

 ## Giant Centipede